 Although the compact city lends itself wonderfully to independent exploration, guided tours provide an excellent introduction to history, architecture and culture.
 Ghosts, gardens, Gullah, graveyards—you name the topic and there's a walking tour to cover it.
 If you're searching for things for couples to do, you'll find that two of the most romantic ways to savor charming Charleston are by horse-drawn carriage and an evening harbor cruise.
 In addition to providing a climate-controlled environment for city sightseeing, motorized tours usher passengers to the outlying plantations in comfort.

 Many bus and van tours pick up passengers at their place of lodging and then head to the Charleston Visitor Center on Meeting Street for the official start of the tour.
-If you don't stop here with a tour group, go on your own to pick up free tourist information and view “Forever Charleston” ; the orientation film is designed to help you prioritize your list of things to do.
+If you don't stop here with a tour group, go on your own to pick up free tourist information.
 Tip: If you're going to be in the area for a few days, the Charleston Heritage Passport, a discount attraction ticket giving admission to multiple must-see points of interest, offers great savings and can be purchased at the center.

 Explore the Waterfront